-The controlled entities are responsible for fundraising and educating others about the Corporation and sport for development in their respective countries and for maintaining relations with the various government funders of Right To Play programs.
+The controlled entities are responsible for fundraising and educating others about the Corporation in their respective countries and for maintaining relations with the various government funders of the Corporation's programs.

 3. Summary of significant accounting policies

 The accompanying consolidated financial statements have been prepared in accordance with Accounting Standards for Not-for-profit Organization ("ASNPOs").
 The significant accounting policies are summarized below: